crowebird/js_classes/README.md

   - `myAbstractFunction` which is declared abstract by naming the function `abstract`.
 The function must be empty, adding a body to it will throw an error.
 Any class that extends this class must implement this function.
   - `myDefinedFunction` which is a normal public method, any child methods that do not override it will (in this case) return 1

-Now if we extended AbstractTestClass, using what we know, we will only have to implement myAstractFunction, otherwise an error will be thrown when we instantiate our new class:
+Now if we extended AbstractTestClass, using what we know, we will only have to implement myAbstractFunction, otherwise an error will be thrown when we instantiate our new class:

 ```javascript
 AbstractTestClass.extend('ExtendedTestClass', function() {